 The third block is used to capture further detail and is specific to previous code block.
-In this example it is supplies - therapeutic - psychology.
+In this example it is supplies - medical gases - oxygen.

 Further breakdown of Secondary Revenue or Expense

 In certain cases, the Newfoundland and Labrador Chart of Accounts, uses two more digits for further breakdown (provincially defined).